MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/cloud-ingest-edge-volume-configuration.md

 ## Attach your app (Kubernetes native application)

 1. To configure a generic single pod (Kubernetes native application) against the Persistent Volume Claim (PVC), create a file named `deploymentExample.yaml` with the following contents.
-Modify the `containers::name` and `volumes::persistentVolumeClaim::claimName` values.
+Modify the `containers.name` and `volumes.persistentVolumeClaim.claimName` values.
 If you updated the path name from `edgeSubvolume.yaml`, `exampleSubDir` on line 33 must be updated with your new path name.
+The `spec.replicas` parameter determines the number of replica pods to create.
+It's 2 in this example, but can be modified to fit your needs:

    [!INCLUDE [lowercase-note](includes/lowercase-note.md)]